 At the top end of the market in the premium sector, a fair market value can be very subjective and much more difficult to determine.

 Of course, there are many things that can shift the market value of real estate, such as the availability of mortgage financing, the prevailing level of interest rates and so on.

 In the very simplest terms, prices are dictated by supply (the properties available) and demand (how many people are willing and able to buy those available properties).

 So, who buys residential property?

-There are a number of categories of buyer: owner-occupiers, investors, developers and renovators.
+There are a number of categories of buyers: owner-occupiers, investors, developers and renovators.

-Demand is drive by demographics the size and location of the population – and also its ability and willingness to pay for real estate.
+Demand is driven by demographics the size and location of the population - and also its ability and willingness to pay for real estate.

 Consequently, investors in property should invest where the population is growing in wealth (generally, quality suburbs of the capital cities are a good bet) and where the population is growing in size.

-I read yesterday that Britain is expected to have some half a million centegenerians (100 year olds) by 2066.
+I read that Britain is expected to have some half a million centenarians (100-year-olds) by 2066.

 A similar trend will develop in Australia – we are living longer than ever before.